 3.1.1 Cloud distribution

 As shown in Fig. 2, the pseudo-color images synthesized by three bands in the FY-4A L1 dataset shows the partial distribution of clouds over the TD on February 6, 2022.
 Taking into account the sunrise and sunset time of the day, the starting time of the displayed image is at 11:30 LT.
-As can be seen from Fig. 2a, a cloud system with scale of hundred kilometers is distributed near the study site, and part of the surface state can be seen through the cloud system.
-Before 13:30 LT, the study site was always covered by clouds.
+As can be seen from Fig. 2a, a cloud system with a scale of hundreds kilometers is distributed near the study site, and part of the surface state can be seen through the cloud system.
+Before 13:30 LT, the study site was covered by clouds.
 After 14:30 LT, the clouds in the study site dissipated gradually.